-(h) Impairment loss recognised
+(e) Impairment loss recognised

-During the financial year, an impairment loss was recognised to write down the carrying amount attributable to investment in CKG Chemicals Pte Ltd amounting to RM24,000,000 (2019: Nil) in the Statement of Profit or Loss of the Company due to decline in operation.
+In the previous financial year, an impairment loss was recognised to write down the carrying amount attributable to investment in CKG Chemicals Pte Ltd amounted to RM24,000,000 in the Statement of Profit or Loss of the Company due to decline in operation.
 Adverse adjustments were made to the forecasted operating cash flows included in the value in use calculations due to the COVID-19 pandemic.
-The recoverable amounts were determined using pre-tax discount rate of 3.6% and average growth rate of 3.3% (2019: 3.5%).
+The recoverable amounts were determined using pre-tax discount rate of 3.6% and average growth rate of 3.3%.